 Redis is the most popular key-value database store.
 Redis is used in the majority of large-scale applications.
 In fact, we at Codeforgeek use Redis to handle frequent caching.
 You might be reading this article from the Redis cache.

 You can learn more about Redis and Database caching here.

-While building large scale distributed systems, we often end up in a scenario where we have to perform the huge amount of data ingestion or data transfer from one system to another.
+While building large-scale distributed systems, we often end up in a scenario where we have to perform a huge amount of data ingestion or data transfer from one system to another.
 The only feasible way to perform this is through streaming.
 Distributed engineers generally use streaming software such as Apache Kafka to perform data streaming and ingestion.